gavinmcfarland/writing-a-better-readme/README.md

-# Writing a Better Readme File
+# Writing a Better Readme

 Below are guidelines to help you better document and demonstrate your repo, project, library or framework.